-Resident Type Recommended PPE Recommended Sign for Resident Room COVID-19 Negative Residents and COVID-19- Recovered Residents (>3 months from infection) When there are resident or staff case(s) identified within the last 14 days on the unit.
+Resident Type Recommended PPE Recommended Sign for Resident Room COVID-19 Negative Residents when there are resident or staff case(s) identified within the last 14 days on the unit.
 Full PPE to include Facemask, Face Shield/Goggles, Gown and Gloves.
 Gown use can be prioritized for high-contact resident care activities 1 .
 Gown and gloves must be changed between residents.
-General PPE (with cases in the last 14 days) Sign COVID-19 Negative Residents, New Admissions and COVID-Recovered Residents (>3 months from infection) When no resident or staff cases are identified within the last 14 days on the unit.
-Facemask and eye protection N/A COVID-19-Recovered Residents (< 3 months from infection) (meet 10 d/24h threshold clearance) Facemask N/A COVID-19-Positive Residents Full PPE upon room entry to include N95 respirator or alternative Face Shield/Goggles, Gown and Gloves.
+General PPE (with cases in the last 14 days) Sign COVID-19 Negative Residents when no resident or staff cases are identified within the last 14 days on the unit.
+Facemask and eye protection N/A COVID-19-Positive Residents Full PPE upon room entry to include N95 respirator or alternative, Face Shield/Goggles, Gown and Gloves.
 Gown and gloves must be changed between residents.
-Isolation Sign COVID-19-Suspected Residents (i.e., Symptomatic, with test results pending) Full PPE upon room entry to include N95 respirator or alternative (Face Shield/Goggles, Gown and Gloves.
+Isolation Sign COVID-19-Suspected Residents (i.e., Symptomatic, with test results pending) Full PPE upon room entry to include N95 respirator or alternative (Face Shield/Goggles, Gown and Gloves).
 Gown and gloves must be changed between residents.
-Isolation Sign

-Quarantined (i.e., Exposed to a confirmed COVID-19 case Full PPE upon room entry to include N95 respirator or Quarantine Sign or a new admission who is not fully vaccinated) alternative Face Shield/Goggles, Gown and Gloves.
+Isolation Sign Quarantined (i.e., Exposed to a confirmed COVID-19 case or a new admission who is not fully vaccinated(14 days or more since their final dose in the vaccine series) and has received a booster dose) Full PPE upon room entry to include N95 respirator or alternative, Face Shield/Goggles, Gown and Gloves.
 Gown and gloves must be changed between residents.
+Quarantine Sign

-^{&}quot;Negative" refers to a resident who has never tested positive.
+"Negative" refers to a resident who has never tested positive.